 The Capstone is an opportunity to showcase the learning that has occurred over the course of the Master of Arts in Organizational Leadership program.
 The course is designed to be both retrospective and integrative as students synthesize leadership theories, concepts, and experiences, along with biblical exegesis and worldview analysis, in a practical inquiry project within their own organizational setting.
 The course requires background research, the development of a viable project design, and an oral presentation with supporting multimedia to be presented to faculty and peer-reviewers as the highlight of this final course.
+In addition to regular tuition, a course fee of \$20 will be charged.

-MAN - MANAGEMENT
+MAN - MANAGEMENT CONCENTRATION (9 hours)

-MAN 613 Legal & Ethical Decision Making (3 hours, fall online)
+MAN 613 Legal & Ethical Decision Making (3 hours, summer online)